Erland Carlsson

 Erland Carlsson (August 24, 1822 – October 19, 1893) was a Swedish-American Lutheran minister.
 He was one of the founders and served as president of the Augustana Lutheran Synod.

 Background

-Erland Carlsson was born in the Suletorp farm village, Älghult parish, Uppvidinge Municipality, Kronoberg County, Småland province, Sweden.
-He was one of three children born to Carl Jonsson and Stina Lisa Carlsdotter.
-His father died when Carlsson was 10 years of age.
-His mother remarried Erland Danielsson with whom she had three additional children.
 Carlsson grew up in a pious home and experienced a crisis of faith as a teenager, which influenced him to become a priest.
 As a young prospective priest, Carlsson was influenced by Pietist priest Peter Lorenz Sellergren and the Läsare movement.
 He received his venia concionandi from Bishop Esaias Tegnér in 1844, allowing him to preach as a lay preacher.
-He graduated from the University of Lund in 1848 and was ordained at Växjö Cathedral into the Diocese of Växjö of the Church of Sweden the following year after serving at Ramlösa and Lessebo.
-He was minister to congregations in Växjö, Härlöv, Öjaby and Lessebo between 1849 and 1853.
 At a time when the Conventicle Act was still in effect, his revivalist preaching and activity in the temperance movement made church leaders such as Bishop Christopher Isac Heurlin suspicious.